liferay/liferay-docs/discover/portal/articles/03-collaboration/02-collaborating/08-informing-users-with-the-knowledge-base.markdown

 for adding folders is very straightforward.
 You can enter a name, description, and permissions for the folder.

-Articles and folders can exist in several places in Knowledge Base Admin.
-You can create articles and folders in the root of Knowledge Base Admin, or within other folders.
+Articles and folders can exist in several places in Knowledge Base.
+You can create articles and folders in the root of Knowledge Base, or within other folders.
 Navigate through folders by clicking them in the UI.
 The text immediately below the Add selector shows your position in a folder hierarchy.
 Click any of the preceding folders in this text to navigate back up the